-Title 1 is the largest federally funded educational program.
+Title I is the largest federally funded educational program.
 The program provides supplemental funds to school districts to assist schools with the highest student concentrations of poverty to meet school educational goals.
-A title 1 school is a school receiving federal funds for Title 1 students.
+A Title I school receives federal funds for Title I students.